openMSL/.github/profile/README.md

 ### SL3 - Scenario Data

-Example scenario data following the [ASAM OpenSCENARIO](https://www.asam.net/standards/detail/openscenario/) standard to provide interpretations for legislative documents like the UN Regulation No. 157 in order to discuss them in the community.
+This sub-library contains example scenario data following the [ASAM OpenSCENARIO](https://www.asam.net/standards/detail/openscenario/) standard to provide interpretations for legislative documents such as the UN Regulation No. 157 in order to discuss them in the community.
-In addition the best practices to establish quality gates for scenario databases to clearly show the quality of scenario data are to be shown.
+In addition, the best practices to establish quality gates for scenario databases to clearly show the quality of scenario data are shown.

 Initiated: Call for participation.
 Get engaged [hello@envited.market](mailto:hello@envited.market)